Downtown

 |---|---|---|---|

-| Downtown | Train arrivals, first-time weekends, and travelers who want the fewest transport decisions | It keeps the hotel base, dinner options, and most useful Providence walking loop close together. | Pick the wrong outer-edge hotel and you lose the whole advantage that downtown is supposed to create. |
+| Downtown | Train arrivals, first-time weekends, and travelers who want the fewest transport decisions | It keeps the hotel base, dinner options, and most useful Providence walks close together. | Pick the wrong outer-edge hotel and you lose the whole advantage that downtown is supposed to create. |

-| College Hill | Brown or RISD trips, museum-led stays, and a quieter East Side cultural version of Providence | It works well when the trip already wants the campus and museum side more than the downtown loop. | It is less ideal if station access and flexible dinner movement are the main priorities. |
+| College Hill | Brown or RISD trips, museum-led stays, and a quieter East Side cultural version of Providence | It works well when the trip already wants the campus and museum side more than the downtown base. | It is less ideal if station access and flexible dinner movement are the main priorities. |

 | Wickenden | Repeat visitors, dining-led weekends, and travelers who are comfortable solving one or two small transport gaps | It gives a more local-feeling base without forcing the entire trip to become bus-and-ride-share choreography. | If you need the simplest train-to-hotel logic, downtown still wins. |